My First Open Source Contribution

 While working in my school's computer lab, I noticed that many students who were just learning about python had trouble interacting with the package manager.
 This difficulty would leave them feeling hopeless and uninspired ("I can't even set up my program's environment, how am I supposed to write the program itself?").
-Often, they would get hung up on the very idiomatic step of installing packages listed in a file:
+Often, they would get hung up on the very idiomatic step of installing packages listed in a file (using the

 $ cat requirements.txt package1 anotherPackage2 finalPackage3 $ pip install -r requirements.txt

 Instead of the above (correct) invocation, they would often forget the